 How to Educate Your Patients and Minimize Spread within the Community

-Per the CDC, it is known that coronavirus is part of a large family of viruses that can cause illness in people and animals.1 While the mode(s) of transmission of COVID-19 remain under investigation, the CDC provides the following interim guidance to help prevent COVID-19 from spreading among people in homes and communities4:
+Per the CDC, it is known that coronavirus is part of a large family of viruses that can cause illness in people and animals.1 It is known that COVID-19 is spread via respiratory droplets from coughs and sneezes.
+It is also possible to spread COVID-19 by touching your eyes, nose, or mouth after touching an infected surface.
+The CDC provides the following guidance to help prevent COVID-19 from spreading among people in homes and communities4:

-- Stay home except to get medical care, do not use public transportation or taxis
+- STAY HOME except to get medical care, do not use public transportation or taxis if sick

-- Call first before visiting your healthcare provider to notify of the need for evaluation for COVID-19.
-Follow the instructions provided by your healthcare team.
+- Call first before visiting your healthcare provider.
+Notify them of your symptoms and the need for evaluation for COVID-19.
+Follow the instructions provided by your healthcare team

 - Separate yourself from other people in your home, utilize a separate bathroom